kristinezhengx/amazon-app-site/my-project/docs/setup/env.md

 flutter upgrade
 ```

-And create and run a new Flutter project within the `my-project directory`.
+And create and run a new Flutter project within the `my-project` directory.
 I named my flutter project `tg_flutter`.

 ```
 flutter create tg_flutter